ta5946/alice-rag/docs/technical_notes.md

 _I will provide you with text that contains questions and answers.
 Your task is to return a list of JSON objects with fields "author", "question", "answer".
 If there is no answer: set the field to None.
 If there are multiple questions but only one answer: restructure it into multiple parts.
 Do not introduce any new questions or information.
 Return only a list of JSON objects._

 The process is demonstrated in [this chat](https://chatgpt.com/share/687e3d47-3f54-8013-916b-d15158683e78).
-The extracted knowledge / qa pairs are stored in the file `eval/qa_dataset_gpt.json`.
+The extracted knowledge / qa pairs are stored in the file `eval/datasets/qa_dataset_gpt.json`.

 ## TODOs and improvements

 - Enable LLM reasoning (Qwen3?)
-- Benchmark the base LLM and RAG chatbot using answer correctness metrics
 - _Scrape Jira issues from O2 (filters general, production request)_
 - Implement the environment variable collection and script generating capability
 - Chatbot in Mattermost channel could tell the user to submit a Jira ticket